226wyj/NYU_DCN/README.md

-# Project of NYU Data Communication and Network Course
+# Email Server Based On SMTP and POP3

 ### 1. Introduction